 Optional Excursion to Roslin: Visit to Rosslyn Chapel

 Traditional Scottish Dinner and Show

-Blair Castle and Gardens, Culloden Visitor Centre and Battlefield site, Cruise on Loch Ness
+Visit to Blair Castle and Gardens, Visit to the battlefield of Culloden and its Visitor Centre, Cruise on Loch Ness

 Excursion to the Isle of Skye: Eilean Donan Castle photo stop, Tour director-led walking tour in Portree

 The Highland pass of Glencoe, Trossachs National Park scenic drive

 Half-day city sightseeing: Local Guide, Visit to the Glasgow Cathedral of St. Mungo, Visit to the St. Mungo Museum of Religious Life and Art

 When the night sky around you begins to lighten, peer down through the clouds from the windows of your transatlantic jet.
 Soon you'll see the silhouette of the mighty castle which stands guard over Edinburgh.
 Then the city itself comes into view, and your plane comes in to land.

 Welcome to Scotland.
 There'll be time to start exploring Edinburgh, birthplace of Sir Walter Scott, Alexander Graham Bell, David Hume, James Boswell, and Robert Louis Stevenson, and which Scottish national poet Robert Burns called home for several years.